axolotl-teddy-bear/2608918_MA1800_FinalProject/README.md

 --------------------Reflection--------------------

-if I had more time ans resources, I would definately add even more webpages to add to this project.
+if I had more time ans resources, I would definately add even more webpages to this project. with 7 pages only, the experience could end very quickly, and the sense of being lost in the website might not be developed enough. furthermore, I also want to maybe add more audio experiences to the websites.

+--------------------Sources cited--------------------